Vegan Japanese

 Fried rice served in a brown bowl topped with pak choy, pickled ginger and red chillis

-Substitutions
+Substitutions and variations

 Equipment

-• Large Skillet or Wok: Perfect for high-heat cooking and evenly searing your ingredients.
+• Large skillet or wok: Perfect for high-heat cooking and evenly searing your ingredients.

-• Sharp Knife: Ideal for finely dicing vegetables and slicing tofu.
+• Sharp knife: Ideal for finely dicing vegetables and slicing tofu.

-• Cutting Board: Use a clean one to keep your prep safe and efficient.
+• Cutting board: Use a clean one to keep your prep safe and efficient.

-• Mixing Bowl: Great for combining sauces or marinating tofu before cooking.
+• Mixing bowl: Great for combining sauces or marinating tofu before cooking.

-• Wooden Spoon or Spatula: Helps stir-fry ingredients without scratching your pan.
+• Wooden spoon or spatula: Helps stir-fry ingredients without scratching your pan.

 Storing your fried rice

-When you’re ready to enjoy it again, reheating is simple.
-For refrigerated rice, a quick stir-fry in a skillet will help revive its flavors and texture, with a splash of water or a drizzle of soy sauce to prevent it from drying out.
+When you're ready to enjoy it again, reheating is simple.
+For refrigerated rice, a quick stir-fry in a skillet will help revive its flavors and texture, with a splash of water and a drizzle of soy sauce to prevent it from drying out.
 If reheating from frozen, allow the rice to thaw overnight in the fridge and then reheat on the stove or in the microwave.
-These storage tips ensure your fried rice remains as delicious and satisfying as when it was freshly made.
+These storage tips ensure your fried rice remains as delicious as when it was freshly made.

 FAQ